Nothing is impossible on the internet…

 The extra mile

 I have always had an interest in computing from an early age when our Dad brought home a Sinclair ZX81.
 Then a C-64, Amiga 500 & 1200.
-I have a technical background and with a product design degree from Colchester Institute I spent 3 years as a CAD Draughtsman/Contract Engineer in heavy manufacturing industries during the mid to late 1990s.
+I have a technical background and with a product design degree from Colchester Institute I spent 3 years as a CAD Draughtsman/Contract Engineer in heavy manufacturing industries during the late 1990s.

 Deciding on a change of direction I built my first website in 1999 and soon gained employment in a niche market magazine publisher building their websites to drive online magazine subscriptions.
 Technologies included PHP/MySQL, payment gateway integration and forums.